 We welcome non-members to celebrate the High Holidays with us.

 Please call the Temple office at 239-772-4555 for ticket information.

 Observance of the High Holidays begins with the evening Selihot and Havdalah service.
 This is a beautiful and spiritually moving candle-lit service.

 Rosh Hashanah services are held on erev Rosh Hashanah and Rosh Hashanah morning.
-The TBS choir brings lovely song, prayer and inspiration to High Holiday services.
+The TBS choir brings lovely songs, prayer and inspiration to High Holiday services.
 The morning service is followed by a light luncheon and Taschlich ceremony.
 A separate children’s service is held on Rosh Hashanah morning.